Ali1Ammar/prisma-client-dart/readme.md

 7. complete rewrite all the code from golang (except for the template that create a client)

 **TODO**
-1. generate a dart client library based on dmmf
+1. generate a dart client library based on ast.
 2. generate graphql to communicate with prisma
-4. mange prisma engine lifecycle
 5. docs it
 6. testing